 Basic and luxury lodges are available.
 You can choose one according to your budget and requirements.
 Likewise, in basic lodges, services like charging, hot showers, and WiFi cost a few extra bucks, while luxury lodges offer these services for free.

-Similarly, another thing to consider is altitude sickness.
+Another thing to consider is altitude sickness.
 To avoid altitude sickness, trekkers need acclimatization days in their itinerary.
 Additionally, they also have to keep themselves hydrated and ascend slowly.

 These are some of the common challenges of the Everest Base Camp trek that anyone faces throughout the year.
 If you are trekking in the early days of September, you may also have to deal with varying weather conditions and rainfall.